 The invoice becomes your receipt when it’s paid, we don’t issue a separate receipt.

-Lawyers and firm administrators are able to print invoices in Registry, from the ‘Tax Invoices’ screen.
-Only invoices dated May in the practising year relate to the current practising certificate round.
+Lawyers and firm administrators are able to print invoices from the ‘Tax Invoices’ screen in Registry.
+Invoices for the upcoming practising year are produced in May.

 If your organisation would like to appoint an administrator to oversee its lawyers please contact Registry.

-The Law Society may advise the Legal Services Agency, Land Information New Zealand (LINZ), the courts and the profession of the names of lawyers known to have been in private practice and offering services directly to the public who have not renewed their certificates by the due date, and who have not advised the Law Society that they were ceasing practice.
+The Law Society may advise the Legal Services Agency, Land Information New Zealand (LINZ), and the courts of the names of lawyers known to have been in private practice and offering services directly to the public who have not renewed their certificates by the due date, and who have not advised the Law Society that they were ceasing practice.

-If these people subsequently apply for and are issued with a new practising certificate, their names will be restored to the public register.
-The new practising certificate will only be effective from the date of issue and not from the date at which their previous certificate lapsed.
+If these people subsequently apply for and are issued with a new practising certificate, their names will be restored to the public register, but their practising certificate will only be effective from the date of issue – not from the date at which their previous certificate lapsed.

 Law Society membership is optional and currently free of charge.
 Members are entitled to special rates for NZLS CLE Ltd training, to be invited to local networking events and receive regional updates from us among other benefits.
 Most lawyers have elected to be members.
 If you have done so, your membership will automatically renew and it will appear with no cost on your invoice.

-To join, or if you no longer want to be a member of the Law Society, or one of our sections, please email firstname.lastname@example.org
+To join, or if you no longer want to be a member of the Law Society please email firstname.lastname@example.org

 Being a member of the Law Society also allows you to join our sections.
 Sections give you access to member-only resources, discounted conferences and seminars, and regular updates with information relevant to the practice areas, among other benefits.